 Meal 1 – While the chicken is still warm, I cut it in half and remove one breast.
 The wings come off (we both get one as an appetizer).
 I slice the breast and serve it with Paleo gravy and steamed veggies.

-Meal 2 – the other breast gets cut into strips to go into a coconut curry (easy peasy – just stir fry some onions and broccoli (or any veggies you like), toss in the meat, a can of coconut milk and some curry paste)
+Meal 2 – The other breast gets cut into strips to go into a coconut curry (easy peasy – just stir fry some onions and broccoli (or any veggies you like), toss in the meat, a can of coconut milk and some curry paste).

 Bone broth is easy in our Instant Pot.
-If I don’t have a soup planned, we often just heat it and enjoy it either as broth or poured over fresh chopped veg and topped with sliced green onion.
+If I don’t have a soup planned, we often just heat it and enjoy it either as broth or poured over fresh chopped veggies and topped with sliced green onion.
 It adds a ton of flavor to our cooking too.
 When I make the broth, I use the carcass and also the drippings that are in the bottom of the container the chicken comes in.

 I like to pull all the meat off the carcass while the chicken is still warm from the store.
 It’s just easier that way.
 Separate it into ziplock bags or your container of choice and promptly refrigerate.
 If I don’t have any other plans, I’ll make a chicken and vegetable soup and then freeze for emergency meals later.
 It may not sound glamerous, but when you come home late, they are a goldmine in the freezer.
 Just be sure to label and date the containers before sticking them in the freezer.

 These chickens have been priced at $4.99 the entire time we’ve been Costco members (about 3 years).
 If you use at least one of these chickens a week, the savings over the price at a regular grocery store will pay for your Costco membership.